Thorium-232

-Thorium-232 is the main naturally occurring isotope of thorium, with a relative abundance of 99.98%.
+Thorium-232 is the main naturally occurring isotope of thorium, with a relative abundance of approximately 99.98%.
 It has a half-life of 14.0 billion years, which makes it the longest-lived isotope of thorium.
 It decays by alpha decay to radium-228; its decay chain terminates at stable lead-208.

 Thorium-232 is a fertile material; it can capture a neutron to form thorium-233, which subsequently undergoes two successive beta decays to uranium-233, which is fissile.
 As such, it has been used in the thorium fuel cycle in nuclear reactors; various prototype thorium-fueled reactors have been designed.
 However, as of 2024, thorium fuel has not been widely adopted for commercial-scale nuclear power.
+In 2025, China reported thorium-to-uranium conversion in an experimental molten-salt reactor.

 Natural occurrence

 The half-life of thorium-232 (14 billion years) is more than three times the age of the Earth; thorium-232 therefore occurs in nature as a primordial nuclide.
 Other thorium isotopes occur in nature in much smaller quantities as intermediate products in the decay chains of uranium-238, uranium-235, and thorium-232.

 Some minerals that contain thorium include apatite, sphene, zircon, allanite, monazite, pyrochlore, thorite, and xenotime.